babobski/Tatu-diff-merge/README.md

 # tatu-diff-merge

-Tatu diff merge is a side by side diff with merge capabilities.
+Tatu diff merge is a side by side diff viewer with merge capabilities.
-It's not that fancy but it allows to quickly merge from the clipboard or against a file.
+It allows to quickly merge from the clipboard or against a file and file on disk.

 ![Preview](images/preview.jpg)

-### main features
+## main features
+The main functiona are availible trough the context menu of the current file.

 * diff/merge with clipboard
 * diff/merge with file
 * diff/merge with file on disk